nbasara/Personal_Projects/VC_testing_qTime/README.md

 		What is the best way to be storing this data???? (currently python array of dictionaries) Using Flask

-	Build basic interface for website ......(Sort of like a mock up) Build app(iOS) from the ground up that functions with API to receive wait time and locations
+	Build basic interface for website
+		HTML, CSS, JS to work with web api.
+	Build Database
+		Using MySQL for users login so that admins have tha ability to update Q Times What Sites will have the queue information
+Design Changes: Don't want to build a phone app, just a web app that will be compatible with iphone and android.
+Saves time and doesn't involve unnessary spending.